AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-favorites-and-recent-items-from-slack.md

 ---
 # Access your favorites and recent items from [!DNL Slack]

-After you have installed and configured [!DNL Adobe Workfront] for Slack, you can view your Workfront Favorites and Recent Items and access items from either list from Slack.
+After you have installed and configured [!DNL Adobe Workfront for Slack], you can view your [!UICONTROL Workfront] Favorites and Recent Items and access items from either list from [!DNL Slack].

-For more information about configuring Workfront with Slack, see [Configure Adobe Workfront for Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).
+For more information about configuring [!DNL Workfront with Slack], see [Configure [!DNL Adobe Workfront for Slack]](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).

 ## Access requirements